-This bougatsa only needs five ingredients: flour, water, olive oil, myzithra, and salt.
-Sugar is only added before serving it.
-Iordanis and his wife explain that, in fact, the name bougatsa does not stand for the dish in itself, but for the technique to work the filo dough.
+This bougatsa only required five ingredients: flour, water, olive oil, myzithra, and salt.
+Sugar is only added prior to serving it.
+Iordanis and his wife explain that, in fact, the name bougatsa does not refer to the dish itself but to the technique used to work the filo dough.

-Fillings, on the other hand, can vary from meat to spinach or onions, while some bakers in Greece serve it sketo (or empty).
-Iordanis now cooks only on one flavor but used to serve bougatsa with different fillings in the past.
+Fillings, on the other hand, can vary from meat to spinach or onions, while some bakers in Greece serve it plain (‘sketo’ in Greek).
+Iordanis now makes only on one flavor but bougatsa with different fillings was served in the past.

-Iordanis Bougatsa is on Apokoronou street, downtown Chania, and it’s open every day from 6 in the morning, when their oven starts producing this sweet treat every half an hour.
+Iordanis Bougatsa is on Apokoronou street in downtown Chania, and it’s open every day from 6 a.m. in the morning, which is when their oven starts baking this sweet treat every half hour.

-One more tip: Even though bougatsa is their specialty, their Greek coffee the best in town.
+One more tip: Even though bougatsa is their specialty, their Greek coffee is the best in town.

 See all the latest news from Greece and the world at Greekreporter.com.
 Contact our newsroom to report an update or send your story, photos and videos.
 Follow GR on Google News and subscribe here to our daily email!